jaredbrewer/py-LaRoMe/README.md

 From a **Label Image**(§), generate ROIs and add them to the ImageJ ROI Manager.

-labelsToROIs requires one argument (imp) and has one optional argument (save, as a boolean True or False; default = False).
-Saving the ROIs will allow them to be used for the inverse approach used by ROIsTolabels
+labelsToROIs requires one argument (imp).
+Saving the ROIs will allow them to be used for the inverse approach used by ROIsTolabels - this is best done in your own script (example coming soon).

 Example:
 ```